tatumio/tatum-php/docs/Api/EthereumApi.md

 ## ~~`ethWeb3Driver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/ethereum/web3/{xApiKey}`~~
 >
 > This method is no longer supported.

+Web3 HTTP driver

+**2 credits per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as an http-based web3 driver to connect directly to the Ethereum node provided by Tatum.
+To learn more about Ethereum Web3, visit the <a href="https://ethereum.org/en/developers/" target="_blank">Ethereum developers' guide</a>.

 [Back to top](#top)